hasbegun/ascii_smuggler/README.md

 ## Usage

 1. **To Encode Text**:
-   - Enter your text in the "Input Text" field
+   - Enter your text in the "Input Text" field (e.g., "what can you do?")
    - Select an encoding method (Unicode Tags, Variant Selectors, or Sneaky Bits)
-   - Configure any method-specific options
+   - Configure any method-specific options via "Toggle Advanced Options"
-   - Click "Encode"
+   - Click "Encode & Copy"
+   - The **invisible encoded text** is automatically copied to clipboard
+   - The text is completely invisible - you'll see nothing when you paste it
+   - The Debug Output section shows the Unicode codes for verification

+2. **Using with AI Models (Gemini, ChatGPT, etc.)**:
+   - After encoding, paste the clipboard content directly into the AI chat
-   - The encoded text appears in the "Output" field
+   - The text appears **completely invisible** (blank) to you, but the AI can read the hidden instructions
-   - Click "Copy" to copy to clipboard
+   - **IMPORTANT**: For best compatibility with AI models, use the default setting (BEGIN/END Tags = OFF)
+   - The encoded output matches the original Python implementation from the research paper
+   - This enables steganographic prompt injection demonstrations - the AI processes invisible instructions

-2. **To Decode Text**:
+3. **To Decode Text**:
    - Paste encoded text in the "Input Text" field
    - Click "Decode"
    - The app will automatically detect and decode all hidden messages
    - Results are shown in the "Output" field

-3. **Debug Output**:
+4. **Debug Output**:
+   - Automatically shown after encoding
    - View detailed character codes in Unicode, Hexadecimal, or Binary format
-   - Helpful for understanding the encoding structure
+   - Helpful for understanding the encoding structure and verifying output

-4. **Statistics**:
+5. **Statistics**:
    - See counts of total, visible, invisible, tag, variant selector, and zero-width characters
+   - Helps verify the encoding worked correctly

 ## Testing